 Tip: Consider RFID wallets to protect your finances and identity.

+3. Complaining that popular places are too crowded.
 There’s a reason popular places are popular.
 You’re not going to have them to yourself, unless perhaps you go in the shoulder or off-season.

 Example of how to enjoy a popular destination that is often considered over-touristed: Off Season Mallorca is Better: Discover Unique Things to Do and Best Places to Stay in Mallorca